-The princess sighed, giving up on the matter before looking back at Guy and shaking her head, "You're so strange," Natalia shook her head, "Look how pathetic you are, cowering like that because of a girl, I don't know what the maids see in you."
+The princess sighed, giving up on the matter before looking back at Guy and shaking her head, "You're so strange.
+Look how pathetic you are, cowering like that because of a girl, I don't know what the maids see in you."

-Alex sighed, "Anyway, I haven't formally introduced myself to you yet," she made a polite bow, "I'm Alexandra fon Fabre, Luke's older sister.
+Alex turned back to the strangers, "Anyway...I haven't formally introduced myself to you.
+I'm Alexandra fon Fabre, Luke's older sister.
 But please, just call me Alex."

-"Luke changed after his memory loss.
-We tried to raise him into more or less how he had been before...but he was never the same, probably because he's not allowed to leave the manor and he's very limited with everything compared to before the kidnapping," Alex admitted, "We hope his memories will come back soon, before he comes of age."
+"Luke changed after his memory loss," Alex admitted, "We tried to raise him into more or less how he had been before, but he was never the same.
+It's probably because he's not allowed to leave the manor, and he's very limited with everything compared to before the kidnapping.
+We hope his memories will come back soon, before he comes of age."

-Jade nodded, and did not make a response.
+Jade nodded, and did not respond.

 "The pleasure is mine, Fon Master."